Homsi959/ghostline-demo/README.md

 ## Conclusion

-Ghostline aims for simplicity and performance while remaining easy to support.
+ServiceVPN aims for simplicity and performance while remaining easy to support.
 Direct SQL via DAO gives developers complete control and visibility over database queries.

 ⚠️ Note: This is a demonstrational project.
 Some files and security-sensitive logic are intentionally excluded from the repository.
 Its purpose is to showcase my backend development skills, project structure approach, and real-world experience with VPN services.